ivamluz/DnsEntriesAPI/README.md

 ## Database setup

-1. Check in what container the application is running.
+1. Check what container the application is running at.
 Run `docker ps` and take note of the ruby:2.6.5 container id.
 It should look similar to this:
 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                                              NAMES